In this article, we'll cover:

 Engaging advisors with the phonetic alphabet isn’t going to be easy.
 However, there are some ways to have fun.
 For instance, you could consider having weekly quizzes with your remote workforce, where you ask them to spell certain words using the phonetic alphabet as quickly as possible.

-Completing these exercises during a video conference with the team will also promote bonding if you’re trying to keep remote workers engaged.
+Completing these exercises during a video conference with the team will also promote bonding if you keep remote workers engaged.

 You could even have conversations with your employees about which words they would use for their own phonetic alphabet.
 This will help team members to adapt if consumers who don’t know the NATO alphabet use a different term during a conversation.